 Controlling fall webworms may be difficult due to their sheer large numbers and the variety of trees which they attack.
 Damage to such cultivars of hickory, mulberry, oak, pecan, poplar, redbud, sweet gum, willow, and other ornamental, fruit, and nut trees may require a specific webworm treatment as the best way to kill webworms.

 A webworm treatment for control of fall webworms that is highly recommended is the use of dormant oil.
 The best way to kill webworms with dormant oil is in the early spring while the tree is dormant.
 Dormant oil is preferable due to its low toxicity and easy availability; any local garden supply store will have it.
 Dormant oil attacks and kills the overwintering eggs.

-And last but certainly not the least dramatic method, is to burn them out.
-Some folk’s utilize a propane torch attached to a long pole and burn out the webs.
+And the last, but certainly not the least dramatic method, is to burn them out.
+Some folks utilize a propane torch attached to a long pole and burn out the webs.
 I can name a couple of sound reasons for the insanity of this method of fall webworm control.
-Controlling fall webworms via this route is dangerous due to the flaming webs one must dodge, the probability of making a conflagration of the entire tree and not least, the difficulty in hanging onto a stepladder with a flaming 20 foot pole!
-However, to each his own.
+Controlling fall webworms via this route is dangerous due to the flaming webs one must dodge, the probability of making a conflagration of the entire tree, and not least, the difficulty in hanging onto a stepladder with a flaming 20 foot (6 m.) pole!
+However, to each their own.

 The safest and most effective method of what to do about webworms is as follows: Prune the tree in the spring and spray with a lime-sulfur and dormant oil spray.
 As buds begin to break, follow up your webworm treatment by spraying Sevin or Malathion and repeat in 10 days.
 Also, make sure to clean up any leaf debris to remove overwintering pupation populations.